iamkirankumaryadav/NumPy/README.md

 List is a default structure | Array needs import of NumPy library Lists are flexible | Once the dimensions are defined cannot be expanded Consumes more memory | Consumes 6x less memory
-Slow ( During iteration data type of each element is checked ) | Faster ( All the elements are of same data type )
+Slow ( Data type of each element is checked ) | Faster ( All the elements are of same data type )

 Python List ( Ordered, Subscriptable, Mutable, Heterogeneous, Duplicate, Indexing, Slicing, Iterable )
 ```python